JacobVorstenbosch/Portfolio/README.md

 ### Personal Project: Audio Visualizer ###
 * Press 1 for original, press 2 for current model - instantiated audio visualizer with bands to explore functionality
-* Created using Unity, song credits in Portfolio
+* Created using Unity
+* See the repo of the visualizer for the full code, build, and credits